speedscale/docs/docs/reference/integrations/http_wire.md

 Speedscale can import traffic stored in files matching the HTTP network wire format.
 HTTP Wire Format is the format you would see if observing an HTTP transaction via a network packet sniffing tool like WireShark.
 This format is also common with Service Virutalization tools.
 This command can be used for migration purposes.

-Each request should be in a file titled Req{val}.txt and each response should be in a file called Res{val}.txt. {val} should be an increasing integer (ex: Req1.txt/Res1.txt, Req2.txt/Res2.txt, etc).
+Each request should be in a file titled `Req{val}.txt` and each response should be in a file called `Res{val}.txt`.
+Note: `{val}` should be an increasing integer (ex: Req1.txt/Res1.txt, Req2.txt/Res2.txt, etc).
 There is no limit on the number of request/response file pairs can be imported at once.

 The format of the request text file should match this example: